Help me plan my trip

 You can find this dish in Lac Village around March.
 This dish is a specialty of Muong people.
 Bacon is cut into pieces that are equal to knuckles.
 Every piece is wrapped by half of a grapefruit leave, which then grilled on coal.
 During the cooking, the flavor of the pork is added by the leaves’ aroma.

-Thanks to good road condition, getting from Hanoi to Mai Chau is quite easy.
+Thanks to good road condition, getting from Hanoi to Mai Chau is quite easy and you can do a day trip from Hanoi to Mai Chau.
 Follow National Road 6 and you’ll get to the valley after 3 hours by car and about 4 hours by motorbike.

 The path to Mai Chau is relatively steep but not too difficult and harsh for driving so if you want to come over the top of the pass by yourself, let’s give it a try!